madmous/madClones/README.md

 1. Start with the open issues
 1. No direct commit on master or develop.
 2. Create a branch from develop with issue number as a name.
-Exemple: TOC I#1 (TOC = Trello Clone and I = issue)
+Example: TOC I#1 (TOC = Trello Clone and I = issue)
-4. Code should be accompined with unit tests with 100% code coverage (whether it is on the client side or the server side).
+4. Code should be accompanied with unit tests with 100% code coverage (whether it is on the client side or the server side).
 5. Make a pull request.
 6. End to end testing are not required for now.